lelouvincx/nvim/README.md

 1. Google and stackoverflow the error message
 2. Check your dependencies and environments
-3. Report with the plugin author
+3. Report to the plugin author

 If you want to experience with this dotfiles it's pretty easy to do.
 Firstly you should backup all your config files in one place to keep it safe.
 Then fork this repo and clone to your local system and play with it anyway you want.